CsJohnJJ/C-lack/README.md

 ## C-Lack
-#### C-lack is a clone based of off Slack.com.
+C-lack is a clone based of off Slack.com.
 It is essentially a chat room, designed to replace email.
-Users can join/leave/create/delete workspaces, channel, as well as direct messages.
-<a href="https://c-lack.herokuapp.com">Live Site</a> (Working progress)
+<a href="https://c-lack.herokuapp.com">Live Site</a>

 ### Impelmented Technologies: